DynamicalSystemsGroup/bdp-lib/docs/Functions & Validation Rules/System Functions.md

 ### Description

-- A function which lazily makes the composite processor following these steps:
+- A function which lazily makes the composite processor that could represent a system following these steps:

 1. get the ports using getOpenPorts(system)
 2. assign open ports to the new processors ports (inner wiring)